Adult / Child

 (God only knows what I'd be) / without smart girls, hip hop, and harmony

-Special mention must be given to "Shortenin' Bread", an object of Brian's obsession for the longest time.
-The result was a good number of songs utilizing its riff and chord patterns in various ways, most famously "Ding Dang".
+- Special mention must be given to "Shortenin' Bread", an object of Brian's obsession for the longest time.
+The result was a good number of songs utilising its riff and chord patterns in various ways, most famously "Ding Dang".

 - Stop and Go: "The Little Girl I Once Knew", which almost certainly hurt its radio airplay.

 - The Svengali: Landy.
 While credit must be given for saving Brian's life, everything else he did is questionable at best, and downright evil at worst.

 - Unfortunate Name: Sweet Insanity.
 Now granted, it's taken from a song lyric (see Album Title Drop) but it's still more than a little uncomfortable given his situation at the time.

 - Vapor Ware: SMiLE is (or perhaps was, depending on your definition) music's greatest such example.

 - Vocal Evolution: Exactly when Brian's voice lowered into what it is today is a point of contention, believed to be sometime during the first half of the '70s.
 Smoking, drinking, and just plain old age did its job on him, and it was never to be the same.